LorenvXn/Simple-web-server-example-ansible-and-containers-/Real case scenarios/Deploy Machine Learning and MysqlSHELL env/ML_and_data_vizualization.md

 5) Obtain vizualization of the data with the help of nginx and running expect scripting

 <i> files *.txt for data analysis were put under "/".
-Move them at your will, but do not forget to change
- path under the .tcl script </i>
+Plot images are saved under /home, and then sent to /var/www/html.
+Move them at your will; do not forget to change path under .tcl script </i>

 Run the <a href="https://github.com/LorenvXn/Simple-web-server-example-ansible-and-containers-/blob/master/Real%20case%20scenarios/Deploy%20Machine%20Learning%20and%20MysqlSHELL%20env/Using%20Expect/scripts%20and%20files/hehe.tcl"> Expect</a> script to obtain relationship between:
 <br>